What does “kochira koso” mean in Japanese?

 - koso – こそ : a binding particle used to strongly emphasize the preceding word.

 These two components tell us that “kochira koso” is literally a strongly emphasized expression for ‘my side’.
-This literal interpretation is not completely in line with the meanings, but still very understandable, I think.
+This literal interpretation is not completely in line with the actual meanings, but still very understandable, I think.
 Japanese native speakers use this phrase as a response to say, for example, “what you said now should’ve come from my side.”

-When we meet new Japanese phrases, we should check their components in detail to understand their meanings clearly and deeply.
-In many cases, grammatical components tell us a lot about the meanings of the phrases they form.
+When we meet new Japanese phrases, we should check their grammatical components in detail to understand their meanings clearly and deeply.
+In many cases, components tell us a lot about the meanings of the phrases they form.
 Actually, here, we could get the better understanding of “kochira koso” through the detailed check above.

 Example #1: how to say “thank you, too” in Japanese